NREL/reV-tutorial/tutorial_3_input_builds/resource_files/README.md

 ## Bulding Custom Resource Files

 The inputs required for a reV-compatible resource file will depend on the SAM module used in the generation step.
-These can be found in the SAM documentation here: [placeholder]()
+These can be found in the SAM documentation here: [SAM Help](https://samrepo.nrelcloud.org/help/index.html)

 ## Access the NSRDB Datasets